- Continue Reading

 In biological control, animals that are enemies to certain pests are used to eradicate the pests.
 The enemies could be predators, pathogens or parasitoids.

 For instance, parasitic wasps can be released to a vegetable farm with an aphid infestation to control aphids.
 While on the farm, the wasps will lay eggs on the aphids and the latter eventually die once the eggs hatch, and the young wasps start to develop.
-This will lead to a drastic reduction of aphid population in the farm.
+This will lead to a drastic reduction of the aphid population on the farm.

 Cultural controls refer to the manipulation of the environment or performance of other practices with the aim of interrupting the life cycle of pests.
 Cultural controls prevent pests from spreading, surviving reproducing and establishing.